wlswotmd/gef/README.md

 #### General
 * `vmmap`: is improved.
-    * It displays the meomry map information even when connecting to gdb stub like qemu-user (heuristic), intel pin and intel SDE.
+    * It displays the meomry map information even when connecting to gdb stub like qemu-user (heuristic).
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/vmmap-qemu-user.png)
+    * Intel pin is supported.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/vmmap-pin.png)
+    * Intel SDE is supported.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/vmmap-sde.png)
     * It is redirected to `pagewalk` when connecting to gdb stub of qemu-system.
 * `si`/`ni`: are the wrapper for native `si`/`ni`.